 This measure is commonly offered for retrofit (or early replacement) projects and new construction or replace on burnout/time-of-sale projects.
-For a new construction project or if the baseline unit has failed or is near the end of its useful life, the baseline efficiency should be determined from:
+For a new construction project or if the baseline unit has failed or is near the end of its useful life, the baseline efficiency standard it must meet is generally developed by the local jurisdiction or utility.